Vulcan Park in Birmingham, Alabama

 Facts about the Vulcan

 The Vulcan may be one of the most widely recognized symbols in the Birmingham area.
 His largely exposed buttocks are the most recognized in Alabama.
 He is called the "Iron Man" and he is the world's largest cast iron statue.
-The Vulcan was planned by a group of businessmen.
+The Vulcan was planned by a group of businessmen and it was fully supported by the community.

 A New York times reporter wrote that the Vulcan's buttocks were as wide as a Greyhound bus is long.
 I do not know if that would really be what you would want to be known for.
 This is the largest iron man in the world and it is a nod to the city's position in the iron and steel industry.
 The Vulcan is designed after the Mythical Roman god "The Forge."